Tarzan Goes to India: Production

 Gordon Scott had played Tarzan for the previous six movies in the series.
 Don Bragg was reportedly cast as his replacement but injured his foot and was unable to go to India.
 Jock Mahoney's casting was announced in December 1961 just as the unit left for India.
-He was the twelfth actor to play Tarzan, and had just appeared in the previous Tarzan movie, Tarzan the Magnificent, as a villain (he had also auditioned for the role a decade previously as a replacement for Johnny Weissmuller but lost out to Lex Barker).
+He was the twelfth actor to play Tarzan, and had just appeared in the previous Tarzan movie, Tarzan the Magnificent, as villain Coy Banton.
+He had also auditioned for the role a decade previously as a replacement for Johnny Weissmuller in Tarzan's Magic Fountain but lost out to Lex Barker.
 The director was John Guillermin, who had made Tarzan's Greatest Adventure, the first movie in the series produced by Sy Weintraub.

 Filming took place in early 1962 in Bombay, Mysore and Madras.

 Guillermin later said it was difficult dealing with a dam and elephants.
 "It's especially difficult when you're making a film for two cents in six weeks," he said.
 "It really was an absurd bit of business.
 Technically, we did construct a bamboo wall that was used to charge 50 elephants through.
 You couldn't stop them for two or three miles.
 But, we did manage to stop them in a river bed.
 It was all very exciting."

 Guillermin said "I'm not sure why Gordon [Scott] didn't do Tarzan Goes to India, but Jock did a good job.
 He was an ex-stuntman.
 Jock was an extremely tough guy."

 Mahoney said that Guillermin would regularly abuse him during the shoot.

 The poor man got sick, just very ill.
 He called me some names, things like yellow-bellied son-of-a-bitch.
 I explained to him that the last guy who talked to me that way got beaten to a pulp.
 But Guillermin was ill!
 I had to let many things slide.
 I was riding an elephant named Mahaveeta.
 And an elephant, after they're captured, decides whether to live or commit suicide.
 This one had a tough time getting accustomed to captivity.
-Whenever we' would do a scene where the guns, beaters and firecrackers were surrounding her, she would be frightened to death and lie down.
+Whenever we would do a scene where the guns, beaters and firecrackers were surrounding her, she would be frightened to death and lie down.
 She would start crying, literally cry.
 This happened one time when I was beyond a rise and out of camera range.
 The idea was to lead the elephant over the rise and into camera.
 Well, Guillermin never saw any of this happening.
 I came back over the rise and he gave me an improper tongue-lashing.
 I didn't bother to explain to him what had happened.
 He was so sick out of his head.
 The producer, Sy Weintraub, came to me later to apologize.
 I was ready to leave the picture.
 I just didn't have to eat that kind of slop.